Manual Reference Pages - set_args (3m_cli2)

 SPECIAL BEHAVIORS

 o A special behavior occurs if a keyword name ends in ::.
 When the program is called the next parameter is taken as a value even if it starts with -.
-This is not generally recommended but is useful in rare cases where non-numeric values starting with a dash are desired.
+This is not generally needed but is useful in rare cases where non-numeric values starting with a dash are desired.

 o If the prototype ends with "--" a special mode is turned on where anything after "--" on input goes into the variable REMAINING with values double-quoted and also into the array ARGS instead of becoming elements in the UNNAMED array.
 This is not needed for normal processing, but was needed for a program that needed this behavior for its subcommands.